Our continued commitment to providing safe access to health care

 What is the process for initiating hormone therapy at UHS?

-- Before your second appointment, you will need to complete lab tests (which requires taking a blood sample) in the lab on the 2nd floor of UHS.
+- Before your second appointment, you will likely need to complete lab tests (which requires taking a blood sample) in the lab on the 2nd floor of UHS.

 I am already receiving hormone therapy.
 Can UHS help me continue this care?